Blog

 What to Look For

-/wp-content/uploads/2025/malicious-file.php ← Suspicious /wp-includes/class-wp-backdoor.php ← Suspicious /index-old.php ← Suspicious If you find files you didn’t create, do not delete them yet.
+/assets/wp-content/uploads/2025/malicious-file.php ← Suspicious /assets/wp-includes/class-wp-backdoor.php ← Suspicious /index-old.php ← Suspicious If you find files you didn’t create, do not delete them yet.
 Document everything first.
 You’ll need this information during the malware removal process.Step 6: Inspect Your .htaccess File for Injections

 The .htaccess file is a favorite target for hackers because it controls how your server handles requests.
 A compromised .htaccess can redirect your visitors to malicious sites — often without you ever noticing because the redirects only trigger for search engine visitors, not direct traffic.
 Open your .htaccess file (located in your site’s root directory) and look for:- Unfamiliar RewriteRule directives — especially ones redirecting to external domains